MezonHub/xco-blockchain/x/bonds/spec/09_stargate_upgrade.md

 endpoint, use `/ixo/bonds/did:ixo:U7GK8p8rVhJMKhBVRCJJ8c`.

 ## Single application binary
-ixo-blockchain now compiles to a single application binary, as opposed to separate binaries for running a node and one for the CLI & REST server.
-In practice, this means we no longer have an `ixocli` command and now only use `ixod`.
+xco-blockchain now compiles to a single application binary, as opposed to separate binaries for running a node and one for the CLI & REST server.
+In practice, this means we no longer have an `ixocli` command and now only use `xcod`.

-Note: There is currently no way of configuring the `ixod` command, which means we have to add flags such as the chain ID every time we use `ixod`.
+Note: There is currently no way of configuring the `xcod` command, which means we have to add flags such as the chain ID every time we use `xcod`.
 This has been reported and (at the time of writing) is an open issue, available here: https://github.com/cosmos/cosmos-sdk/issues/8529.